What Should I Do With...?

 Glass Bottles & Jars

 Grills can be recycled with scrap metal.
-Call 410-313-6444 to schedule a curbside scrap metal collection or recycle a grill at Alpha Ridge Residents' Convenience Center (just show your driver's license).
+Call 410-313-6444 to schedule a curbside scrap metal collection or recycle your grill at Alpha Ridge Residents' Convenience Center (just show your driver's license).
 You can also recycle your propane tank at Alpha Ridge in the compressed gas tank area.
 Please do not put gas tanks in the scrap metal area.

 Contact your local donation center to see if they need hangers.
 Reuse is the best option, but tubular, colored hangers can be placed in your curbside recycling container or taken to the Alpha Ridge Landfill Residents' Convenience Area.
 Please note that clear, acrylic plastic hangers are not recyclable.